ibm-cloud-docs/vpc/troubleshooting.md

 4. Delete your VPCs

 For more information, see [Deleting a VPC](/docs/vpc?topic=vpc-deleting).

 ## Trace ID is blank
 {: #troubleshoot-trace-id-blank}

 Usually, when the Trace ID is blank, it is because the JSON returned doesn't match what is expected from the API.
 Try running the command `RIAAS_DEBUG=yes ibmcloud is server-rm 3fb7c1eb-45fd-4c85-962e-617f216e7393` (substitute your correct server ID token) and check the output.

+## VPC public gateway drops connection
+{: troubleshoot-public-gateway}

+The TCP connection between the IKS cluster and back-end database is dropped by the VPC public gateway during the TCP idle time (for example, 5 minutes).
+{: tsSymptoms}

+The VPC public gateway has a fixed 4-minute timeout for TCP connections, and it is not configurable.
+This problem occurs because the Linux default timeout for idle time is 2 hours (only if connection is idle for 2 hours, TCP keep-alive packets are being sent).
+{: tsCauses}

+Set the idle time to less than 4 minutes (for example, 180 seconds).
+{: tsResolve}